Swahili: Consonants

 Where not shown, the orthography is the same as IPA.

 Some dialects of Swahili may also have the aspirated phonemes //pʰ tʰ tʃʰ kʰ bʱ dʱ dʒʱ ɡʱ// though they are unmarked in Swahili's orthography.
 Multiple studies favour classifying prenasalization as consonant clusters, not as separate phonemes.
 Historically, nasalization has been lost before voiceless consonants, and subsequently the voiced consonants have devoiced, though they are still written mb, nd etc. The //r// phoneme is realised as either a short trill or more commonly as a single tap by most speakers. /[x]/ exists in free variation with h, and is only distinguished by some speakers.
 In some Arabic loans (nouns, verbs, adjectives), emphasis or intensity is expressed by reproducing the original emphatic consonants //dˤ, sˤ, tˤ, ðˤ// and the uvular //q//, or lengthening a vowel, where aspiration would be used in inherited Bantu words.

-Tonality

 Unlike most Bantu languages, Swahili is not tonal.